Sebelino/Animation-War/README.md

 Animation-War
 =============

-A series of SWF files exchanged between me and my brother.
+A series of animations exchanged between me and my brother where we wage war against each other.